 37. Peter Cat, Kolkata

 The queues outside the ever-popular Peter Cat are no accident: the cosy little Kolkata favorite is famous for its fragrant take on chelo kebabs, which are made of minced meat and served with buttered rice, Persian herbs, grilled vegetables and crowned with an egg.

 38. The Raintree, Chennai

 © Taj Hotels

-A handsome restaurant within the Vivanta by Taj Connemara, The Raintree serves authentic Chettinad fare in an attractive setting.
-From flickering oil lamps and colorful murals to open-air seating and lush greenery, this transportative venue captures all the magic of South India.
+A handsome restaurant within the Taj Connemara, The Raintree serves authentic Chettinad fare in an attractive setting.
+From flickering oil lamps and colourful murals to open-air seating and lush greenery, this transportative venue captures all the magic of South India.

 39. Royal Repast, Udaipur